 - Polish Silver –Sprinkle cream of tartar onto wet silver serving pieces and scrub clean with a damp Magic Eraser.
 Magic!

 - Rust Remover – Mix 1 teaspoon of cream of tartar with 1/4 cup baking soda, and add enough hydrogen peroxide to form a paste.
 Apply the paste to a rusted spot and let it sit for 30 minutes.
 Wipe with a clean, dry cloth.

-- Stop Smoking – Cream of tartar is said to rid the body of nicotine and reduce cravings for cigarettes.
-To remove toxins, bolster the immune system, and remove cigarette cravings, try this: mix ½ cup of fresh orange juice, combined with 1/2 tablespoon of cream of tartar and drink daily for 10 to 30 days as a natural remedy to stop smoking.
-Discuss this treatment with your physician before implementing.
+- Stop Smoking? – While Snopes.com has claimed this use to be “false,” many of our readers have had success with cream of tartar mixed with orange juice to remove cigarette cravings.
+The remedy is: mix ½ cup of fresh orange juice, combined with 1/2 tablespoon of cream of tartar, and drink daily for 10 to 30 days as a natural remedy to stop smoking.
+It may have a laxative effect, so keep that in mind.
+We recommend discussing this treatment option with your physician before implementing it.